-Independent Practice - Have completed at least 12 months of independent practice and have hospital privileges by January 1, 2019, to practice as a subspecialist in Gynecologic Oncology in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Gynecologic Oncology and retain such practice until the date of your examination.
+Independent Practice - Have an independent practice as a subspecialist in Gynecologic Oncology in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Gynecologic Oncology, and to retain such practice until the date of the candidate's examination.

 Case List - Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Gynecologic Oncology to permit the evaluation of your ability to function in the subspecialty.